dtheras/Reading/README.md

 Running list book I'm reading.
+Studying maths as well as for the LSAT so its reading is getting backlogged.

 ### Currently Reading
 |Author|Title|